CMIW/sv_extractor/README.md

 0. Download the binaries for your system from the [latest release](https://github.com/CMIW/sv_extractor/releases/latest).
 1. Extract the binaries from the zip file.
-2. Place the files ['flatc.exe'](https://github.com/google/flatbuffers/releases) (for windows) or ['flatc'](https://github.com/google/flatbuffers/releases) (for linux) in the [bin](/bin) folder.
-3. Open a terminal where you have the binaries and run the following command:
+2. Open a terminal where you have the binaries and run the following command:

 Linux examples:
 ```